-There are 711 scholarships available for pursuing their Four-Year Degree as of December 2025.
-You can find hundreds of Four-Year Degree scholarships available for high school senior, college senior, college, post-graduate, college sophomore, high school junior, and college juniors.
-Some prominent Four-Year Degree scholarships for students include the Martin J. Mitchell Scholarship Fund, the Helping Heroes Grant Scholarship, and the Dr. Marshall and Mary Boudry Memorial Scholarship.
-You can find Four-Year Degree scholarships for pursuing your four-year, two-year, undergraduate, vocational, or community college.
+There are 711 scholarships available for pursuing their Four-Year Degree as of January 2026.
+You can find hundreds of Four-Year Degree scholarships available for high school senior, college senior, college sophomore, college, post-graduate, and college juniors.
+Some prominent Four-Year Degree scholarships for students include the Air Products Women of Gases and Welding Scholarship, the Class of 1960 Scholarship, and the L.B.
+Cebik, W4RNL and Jean Cebik, N4TZP Memorial Scholarship.
+You can find Four-Year Degree scholarships for pursuing your four-year, two-year, undergraduate, graduate school, or vocational.

-You can find scholarship financial aid for your Four-Year Degree by using a scholarship search engine like Scholarships That Work, which has 711 Four-Year Degree scholarships with an average award amount of $1,657.
-You can also find scholarships to pursue a Four-Year Degree by inquiring with organizations that offer Four-Year Degree scholarships, like the Pittsburgh Foundation, the Tennessee Student Assistance Corporation, the Community Foundation for the Fox Valley Region, Inc., or the College Is Power.
+You can find scholarship financial aid for your Four-Year Degree by using a scholarship search engine like Scholarships That Work, which has 711 Four-Year Degree scholarships with an average award amount of $2,788.
+You can also find scholarships to pursue a Four-Year Degree by inquiring with organizations that offer Four-Year Degree scholarships, like the American Welding Society Foundation, the Henry County Community Foundation, the American Radio Relay League Foundation, or the Daughters of the British Empire in the USA.

 To apply for your Four-Year Degree, you will need to fill out the scholarship application form on the scholarship page.
-For three of these scholarships, you will need to submit an essay.
-Several Four-Year Degree scholarships require a resume, and a few awards require letters of recommendation.
-The GPA requirements for Four-Year Degree scholarships vary between a 2.0 and 3.5 minimum GPA.
+For four of these scholarships, you will need to submit an essay.
+Several Four-Year Degree scholarships require a resume, and one award require letters of recommendation.
+The GPA requirements for Four-Year Degree scholarships vary between a 2.0 and 3.0 minimum GPA.

-Some of the best scholarships for pursuing your Four-Year Degree are the Jenifer Norris Memorial Scholarship Fund, the C.I.P.
-Scholarship, the Ginger Siegel Kottwitz Theatre Arts Scholarship Fund of the Dallas Jewish Community Foundation, the Mary Ruth Jeffery Fund Scholarship, and the Richard Avila Scholarship.
+Some of the best scholarships for pursuing your Four-Year Degree are the Sarah Josephine Langstaff Memorial Scholarship, the Eric Scharenbrock Bear Paw Resort Crandon Scholarship Fund, the Edward Hosharian Foundation Scholarship, the Dorothy and Larry Armstrong Community Service Scholarship, and the Ferne Daniel Scholarship.
 The best scholarships for Four-Year Degree students will be listed at the top of this page.

-Yes, there are two scholarships specifically for minority students who want to pursue their Four-Year Degree.
-Applicants who identify as Black or Asian are eligible for these scholarships, like the Martin J. Mitchell Scholarship Fund and the Helping Heroes Grant Scholarship.
+Yes, there are four scholarships specifically for minority students who want to pursue their Four-Year Degree.
+Applicants who identify as Black, Asian, Hispanic, or White are eligible for these scholarships, like the L.B.
+Cebik, W4RNL and Jean Cebik, N4TZP Memorial Scholarship, the Class of 1960 Scholarship, and the Air Products Women of Gases and Welding Scholarship.

 All students pursuing their Four-Year Degree are eligible to apply for the scholarships on this page.
 Other eligibility requirements for Four-Year Degree scholarships may vary, so be sure to read the scholarship listing carefully.
-Two scholarships for Four-Year Degree are specifically open to applicants who identify as Black or Asian students.
-Three scholarships Four-Year Degree scholarships are religious-affiliated awards for Jewish, Christian, or Lutheran students.
-You may also be eligible for three Four-Year Degree awards if you have Cancer, Malignancy, or Tumor.
+Four scholarships for Four-Year Degree are specifically open to applicants who identify as Black, Asian, Hispanic, or White students.
+One scholarship Four-Year Degree scholarships is religious-affiliated awards for Methodist students.
+There are two scholarships Four-Year Degree scholarships for disabled students with learning disabilities or learning disorders.
 Of these scholarships, three require community service participation.
-Plus, one scholarship Four-Year Degree require extracurricular involvement.
-For military-affiliated students, there are one scholarship Four-Year Degree specifically available to you.
-Non-traditional students, such as adult learners, can apply for one Four-Year Degree scholarships specifically open to non-traditional applicants.
+Also, there are three Four-Year Degree scholarships specifically for applicants who identify as women or female.

 Scholarships by Major